madgen/madgen.github.io/posts/2019-10-02-Verifying-the-Titular-Properties-of-a-Leftist-Heap.markdown

 In fact, we can be sure that our implementation is correct.
-The type is so specific that unless we use a degenerate term like `undefined`{.haskell}, there was no way of getting a buggy implementation to type check.
+The type is so specific that unless we use a degenerate term like `undefined`{.haskell}, there is simply no way of getting a buggy implementation to type check.

 ## Rank encoded leftist heaps